 How much a nanny costs in rural Idaho will be significantly less than in New York City, just because of the cost of living and wages in each area.

 Daycare is similar, whether you're looking for one in somebody's house or in a center.
 Daycare can cost triple or quadruple as much in an expensive city compared to a cheaper one.

-It's best to check with friends and family in your area to get an idea of what the going rate is for different types of childcare in your area.
+It's best to check with friends and family in your area to get an idea of what the going rate is for different types of childcare.

 Daycare costs more during the baby and toddler stages.
-Younger kids need a lot more hands-on care, which means either smaller groups of kids or more caregivers that the daycare needs to hire on.
+Younger children need a lot more hands-on care, which means either smaller groups or more caregivers per child.